KodoPengin/KodoPengin/README.md

 </table>

 As part of this, I create structured filter lists and maintain a project website since 2017.
-It offers information on companies, software mechanics, privacy tools, reviews, and more.
+It offers information on companies, software mechanics, privacy tools, reviews and more.

 My goal is to give people insight into what their software does — which services are contacted, what data is transmitted and to whom.
 With various forms of presentation and data examples, I aim to make this transparent and understandable.